rolandshoemaker/luther/README.md

   * click (for the cli tool)
   * redis (for rate limiting and storing stats)

+You will also need these extra services that *luther* relies on to function.

 * Local or remote services not provided by *luther*
+  * WSGI capable Web server (Apache, nginx, gunicorn, etc)
   * DNS server that supports RFC 2136 DNS Updates (BIND > 8, PowerDNS > 3.4, etc)
   * SQL database (MySQL, PostgreSQL, SQLite, etc)
   * Redis database